 Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
 (ESG only) The formula described above is used to give each local continua of care an allocation.
 While staying within HEARTH and DEHCR limitations, each local continua of care must allocate their portion of the funds to local projects based on local needs.
 The projects chosen to receive funding must be approved by their HUD COC.
 Local continua then submit their Consolidated Application to DEHCR for approval.
 The application contains their proposed projects, and justification for funding these projects.
 If approved by their HUD COC and if DEHCR does not find problems during technical review, DEHCR approves the application and funds the agencies at the proposed levels.
-ESG-CV funds will be allocated to this category.
-Projects funded will reflect goals of the funding to prevent, prepare for and respond to the coronavirus (COVID-19).
 Local continua of care are made up of the homeless service providers in each community, including local units of government, community and faith-based organizations, and area nonprofits.
 Decisions about which agencies receive funding and how much funding they receive are local decisions.
 Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
-(HOPWA only) n/a

-Describe how res allocated among categories.
+(HOPWA only) n/a Describe how resources will be allocated among funding categories.
 Resources are allocated according to funding floors established by HEARTH and in order to promote best practices and priorities established by the DECHR.
 Local Continua of Care then decide how to fund agencies within these limitations.
-Describe threshol grant size limits. ld factors and Grant awards are based on the amount of funding received from HUD, and the funding formula (described above) is used to distribute funds to local Continua of Care.
-What are the out expected as a res method of distrib ult of the

-State Program Name: HOME Homebuyer and Rehabilitation (HHR)

-Funding Sources: HOME
+Describe threshold factors and grant size limits.
+Grant awards are based on the amount of funding received from HUD, and the funding formula (described above) is used to distribute funds to local Continua of Care.
+What are the outcome measures expected as a result of the method of distribution?
+9 State Program Name: HOME Homebuyer and Rehabilitation (HHR) Funding Sources: HOME

 Describe the state program addressed by the Method of Distribution.
 The program is designed to provide funding for two HOME-eligible activities: Homebuyer assistance: Direct assistance may be provided to eligible homebuyers for acquisition (down payment and closing costs), acquisition and rehabilitation, or new construction.
 Grantees may utilize the funds to construct housing for sale to low- and moderate-income (LMI) homebuyers (household income at or below 80% County Median Income).
 Owner-occupied rehabilitation: Funds are provided for making essential improvements to single-family homes serving as the principal residence of LMI owners.
 In addition, eligible costs include energy-related improvements, accessibility improvements, lead-based paint hazard reduction, and repair of code violations.

 Describe all of the criteria that will be used to select applications and the relative importance of these criteria.
 Funding is allocated based on need to service households below 80% of County Median Income.
 Specific items requested in the application include, but are not limited to the following:

 Amount of funds requested by each applicant and by activity

 Housing need description

 Marketing plan

 Waiting lists

 Outreach process

 Implementation schedule

-If only summary criteria were described, how can potential applicants access application manuals or other n/a state publications describing the application criteria?
+If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the n/a application criteria?
 (CDBG only) Describe the process for awarding funds to state recipients and how the state will make its allocation available n/a to units of general local government, and non-profit organizations, including community and faith-based organizations.
 (ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other n/a community-based organizations).
 (HOPWA only)